-Premier Technology Public Company Limited, a subsidiary of Premier Group of companies, the core business is information technoloav through investments in subsidiary, Datapro Computer Systems Company Limited ("Subsidiary"), and has investments in land and buildings "Premier Place Building".
+Premier Technology Public Company Limited, a subsidiary of Premier Group of companies, the core business is information technology through investments in subsidiary, Datapro Computer Systems Company Limited ("Subsidiary"), and has investments in land and buildings "Premier Place Building".

-During the year 2017, the economic conditions of various countries such as United States of America, EU Countries are in a slowdown.
-Many entrepreneurs and investors have begun to focus on investing in countries in the Emerging Markets with better economic growth and return on investment.
-Thailand is one of the emerging markets that has attracted foreign entrepreneurs and foreign investors.
-The government's policy to develop the country into Thailand 4.0 is also a key factor driving entrepreneurs to invest in information technology equipment.
-It is used to increase the efficiency of work and as a tool to analyze data for decision making in various matters which add value to the business.
-The major technologies that have attracted attention are Internet of Things (IoT), Cloud Computing, and Big Data Analysis.
-In addition, the financial and telecommunications sectors use a lot of money to invest in information to support for Digital Transformation, Fin Tech, Prompt Pay and Mobility.
+Technology has played a role in the business sector and has increased influence in business operations.
+If the business sector sees opportunities and adjusts due to technological changes, it will create a competitive advantage.
+The businesses that are unable to keep up with technology can lose their competitiveness.
+Together with the government's policy to develop the country to Thailand 4.0 is an important factor driving domestic entrepreneurs to increase investment in information technology equipment to be used to increase work efficiency and as a tool for analyzing data for decision making on various matters which creates more value for the business.
+The main technology that has received a lot of attention is Internet of Things (IoT), Cloud Computing and Big Data Analysis.
+In addition, financial and telecom businesses use a lot of money to invest in information technology to support Digital Transformation, Fin Tech, Prompt Pay and Mobility